scotws/tinkasm/docs/MANUAL.md

 `.lsb` - Isolate least significant byte of following number.
 This is a modifier.

-`.lshift` - Shift the the first number or symbol in the operand left by the number of bytes given in the second operand (eg `lda.# 01 .lshift 1`).

 `.macro` - Start definition of the macros, the name of which follows immediately as the next string.
 Parameters are not supported in this version.